cds-snc/notification-terraform/docs/productionDnsChanges.md

 ```

 This script:
+1. Verifies your current identity and reverts the `notification-terraform-apply` trust policy **before** unsetting credentials, ensuring the right account is targeted
-1. Unsets the `AWS_*` environment variables from your shell
+2. Unsets the `AWS_*` environment variables from your shell
-2. Removes the account root statement from the `notification-terraform-apply` trust policy, restoring it to its original state

 ## Why This Is Necessary

 In normal CI operation, GitHub Actions assumes `notification-terraform-apply` via OIDC (`sts:AssumeRoleWithWebIdentity`).
 That role is then authorized to chain-assume `notify_prod_dns_manager` in the production account.

-AWS SSO roles cannot be directly referenced in trust policies, so the account root is used as a temporary principal to bridge the gap for local use.
+AWS SSO role ARNs (e.g. `arn:aws:iam::ACCOUNT:role/aws-reserved/sso.amazonaws.com/AWSReservedSSO_*`) can be referenced in IAM identity-based policies (such as KMS key policies), but AWS rejects them as principals in IAM role **trust policies** with an `Invalid principal` error.
+The account root is therefore used as a temporary trust principal, which delegates access control to the identity-based policies attached to the SSO role.

 The trust policy patch should never be left in place permanently — always run `source scripts/revokeDnsRole.sh` when done.